seanpmaxwell/Typescript-Best-Practices/README.md

   - If you want to avoid collisions with a built-in keyword (i.e. `new`/`delete`) append with an underscore (i.e. function new_(): IUser ...` in `User.model.ts`).
 - **Classes:** `PascalCase`
 - **Types**: `PascalCase`
   - Traditionally it was common to prepend interfaces with an `I` and type-aliases with a `T` but these have fallen out of favor.
-I still recommend prepending interfaces with an `I` ONLY if you need prevent naming collisions between an interface and some other class/object counterpart: i.e. `IUser` <-- the database entity and `User` from 'User.module.ts` <-- `User` is a module-object.
+I still recommend prepending interfaces with an `I` ONLY if you need to prevent naming collisions between an interface and some other class/object counterpart: i.e. `IUser` <-- the database entity and `User` from `User.model.ts` <-- `User` is a module-object.
 - **Booleans**: prefix with `is`

 **Abbreviations** and **Acronyms**: This is not an exact science and abbreviations/acronyms should generally be avoided for clarity BUT there are plenty of exceptions:
-- Well-establish acronyms (i.e. `URL`, `API`) and common abbreviations (i.e. `Pwd`, `Img`) are usually okay.
+- Well-established acronyms (i.e. `URL`, `API`) and common abbreviations (i.e. `Pwd`, `Img`) are usually okay.
 - Using **ALL CAPS** for well-established acronyms is okay: i.e `insertIntoURL()`.
 - Avoid abbreviations for `UPPER_SNAKE_CASE` variable names.
 - Uncommon abbreviations/acronyms are okay if they are used widely throughout your project and it's clear to others what their purpose is.